matrix-org/matrix-spec/content/client-server-api/modules/receipts.md

   depth: a maximum of 3 hops is recommended to cover indirect relationships.)

 Events not in a thread but still in the room are considered to be in the "main timeline".
-Threaded receipts for the main timeline use a special thread ID of `main`.
+When referring to the main timeline as a thread (e.g. in receipts and notifications counts) a special thread ID of `main` is used.

 Thread roots are considered to be in the main timeline, as are events that are related to a thread root via non-thread relations.
 Note that clients providing a